VICS STUDY GROUP 2016-2017

 Peter and Leigh our 25 year old VICS participants

 VICS STUDY GROUP 1997

-We are currently conducting a study with the VICS group of children born in 1997, which includes some who were less than 1000 g or less than 28 weeks’ gestation when they were born and a normal birthweight group.
-We last saw this group when they were aged 8, and now that they are becoming young adults, we are getting back in touch.
-In this study, we are asking this group of young people to complete a short online questionnaire focused on how they see their own health and wellbeing.
+This cohort were contacted again as young adults of around 18 years of age.
+In this study, we asked this group of young people to complete a short online questionnaire focused on how they see their own health and wellbeing.
 This is a really important aspect of long-term outcomes of being born early and will help us to understand what young people think are valuable health areas for us to research in future.
-So far, over 100 young people have completed the questionnaire.

 Thank you to those participants who completed these for us.